 The program is structured to provide: 1) a core of planning theory, urban theory and planning methods, 2) in-depth coverage of substantive knowledge, methods, techniques and institutions in an area of specialization, 3) elective courses to broaden or deepen knowledge and skills in particular areas of interest, and 4) application of knowledge and skills in a problem-solving workshop and Master’s Project.

-In addition to the core curriculum, taken during the first year in residence, the department offers five specializations associated with professional planning practice in placemaking & real estate development, economic development, housing & community development, land use and environmental planning, and transportation planning.
+In addition to the core curriculum, taken during the first year in residence, the department offers four specializations associated with professional planning practice in economic development, housing & community development, land use and environmental planning, and transportation planning.
 Sustainable development is the overarching concept for these specializations.
 Each emphasizes equity, environmental quality, economic viability, and social participation and grapples with the interconnections among these dimensions of sustainability.

 Please refer to our for more detailed information.